gabrielstengel/nlp-econometrics/README.md

 # nlp-econometrics
-Gabe Stengel and John Willet's program for automating econometrics work with natural language processing.
+Gabe Stengel's program for automating econometrics work with natural language processing.

 How to run:
 Make sure nlp-econometrics is in your python path, you can use: